TrevorBurnham/eslint-plugin-debarrel/README.md

 - `barrel`: The import path of the barrel file
 - `transformPattern`: The path that each named import should be imported from as a default import instead, using `{{importName}}` as a placeholder
+- `transformImportName` (optional): Transform the original import name before using it in the `transformPattern`.
+The transform can be either a string-to-string function or one of the following: `"lowercase" | "kebab-case" | "camelCase"`.